 Conn has served as literary consultant on numerous television projects, including the Emmy-winning series, "The American Short Story," adaptations of novels by James Baldwin and Saul Bellow, and a video biography of John Dos Passos.
 He served as principal literary advisor to "Oprah's Book Club" for The Good Earth.
 His teaching projects have included College 005: The Great Books; English 401: Teaching American Studies, which places undergraduates as teaching assistants in a Philadelphia high school; English 800, a graduate course that combines the study of literature and composition with teacher training; and, for the Teachers Institute of Philadelphia, a course in children's literature.
 He

 Since 1993, Conn has served as visiting professor at the University of Nanjing, in the People's Republic of China.
-He has been appointed a Fulbright Specialist scholar.
 In 2011, and again in 2013, sponsored by the Ford Foundation, Conn lectured in West China on topics in American studies.

 Conn has served as Dean of the College, executive director of the Philadelphia Committee for College Placement, chair of the graduate groups in American Civilization and English, Faculty Master of Robert Hill College House and Community House and deputy and interim provost.
 He was the founding Faculty Director of Civic House, the university's center for community service, and the co-founder and director of the Urban Education minor program.
 Chairman Emeritus of the Welcome House adoption agency, he currently chairs the Major Gifts committee of the Pennsylvania/Delaware chapter of the Juvenile Diabetes Research Foundation.